Civil War Surgeons at Petersburg

 The numbers killed and wounded in the Civil War were far greater than any previous American war.
 As the lists of the maimed grew, both North and South built "general" military hospitals.
 These hospitals were usually located in big cities.
 They were usually single storied, of wood construction, and well-ventilated and heated.
 The largest of these hospitals was Chimbarazo in Richmond, Virginia.
 By the end of the War, Chimbarazo had 150 wards and was capable of housing a total of 4,500 patients.
 Some 76,000 soldiers were treated at this hospital.

 There were some advances, mainly in the field of military medicine.
 Jonathan Letterman, revolutionized the Ambulance Corps system.
-With the use of anethesia, more complicated surgeries could be performed.
+With the use of anesthesia, more complicated surgeries could be performed.
 Better and more complete records were kept during this period than they had been before.
-The Union even set up a medical museum where visitors can still see the shattered leg of flamboyant General Daniel Sickles who lost his leg at the Trostle Farm at the battle of Gettysburg when a cannon ball litterally left it hanging by shreds of flesh.
+The Union even set up a medical museum where visitors can still see the shattered leg of flamboyant General Daniel Sickles who lost his leg at the Trostle Farm at the battle of Gettysburg when a cannon ball literally left it hanging by shreds of flesh.

 The Civil War "sawbones" was doing the best he could.
 Sadly when American decided to kill American from 1861 to 1865, the medical field was not yet capable of dealing with the disease and the massive injuries caused by industrial warfare.